-- sex-linkage allele (gene) is located on a sex chromosome and it will be more common in one sex. - It is usually on the x-chromosome and more common in males than in females. - Barr bodies ó tightly coiled X chromosome in females ó inactive X chromosome. - Calico cats ó usually on females. yellow and black alleles on X chromosome female has 2 Xøs
+- It is usually on the x-chromosome and more common in males than in females. - Barr bodies tightly coiled X chromosome in females inactive X chromosome. - Calico cats usually on females. yellow and black alleles on X chromosome female has 2 X's